nadeo/trackmania-doc/docs/create/texture-mods/texture-list.md

     - Red: `_Level2`
 - ItemTrackBarrier_D uses `_HueMask`.
 ItemTrackBarrierB_D and C_D use `_HueMask2`.
 - SpecialFXTurboRoulette_LightColor exists.
+- DecalGateGameplay has Rally.dds and Snow.dds variants for the snow and rally car respectively.

 <!-- TODO
 ## 📁 Moods